 One of the ways to counter such disturbances is to meditate for 15 to 30 minutes before going to the bed.
 People with Nocturia or frequent urination also have to wake up during the night.
 This leads to disturbances during bedtime.

 Due to the inability to get complete sleep hours, you may fall asleep at inappropriate times.
 For instance, falling asleep reading a book, or during watching television, etc. You may doze off at odd hours, especially the time you could be awake rather.

 If this happens regularly, this is a warning sign of a sleeping disorder.

-You may seek treatments, such as a cognitive behavioural therapy.
-This may identify the behaviours causing sleep disruption and sleeping at odd times.
+You may seek treatments, such as cognitive-behavioral therapy.
+This may identify the behaviors causing sleep disruption and sleeping at odd times.
 You will be suggested solutions for the same.

 12. Dependence on Stimulants to Keep Awake During the Day

 To keep away from sleeping at odd times, you may depend on stimulants.
 This could be the overuse of tobacco, caffeine, and other stimulants.
 If you have to constantly depend on stimulants to keep awake, then it is definitely a warning sign of a sleeping disorder.
 You must try to seek a solution for both the dependence on stimulants and the sleeping disorder.

 Treatments for sleep disorders are available.
 These vary depending on the cause and type of the disorder.
 If you encounter any of the above-mentioned warning signs of sleep disorders, then you must consult a doctor.
 The healthcare practitioner may suggest a combination of lifestyle changes and medical treatments.
 Some of the medical treatments for sleep disturbances could be: